sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 I've contributed the GHC compiler plugin to upstream Vim recently, but it may take a while before you get the latest vim runtime from your distribution.
-So in the meantime you can install it like any other plugin from the github repository
+So in the meantime you can install it like any other plugin from the GitHub repository
 here: https://github.com/alx741/ghc.vim

-Then load it for the Haskell filetype in you vimrc:
+Then load it for the Haskell *filetype* in you *vimrc*:

 ```vim
 au FileType haskell compiler ghc